uofthoyoverseclub/hoyoverse/README.md

   # Club Website UI/UX Prototype

-  This is a code bundle for Club Website UI/UX Prototype.
-The original project is available at https://www.figma.com/design/bw4J6uFOA5oSUCArlJcNtx/Club-Website-UI-UX-Prototype.
+  This is a code bundle for Hoyoclub Website

   ## Running the code